vatlab/sos/doc/variables.md

 Note that SoS makes available modules `glob`, `os`, `sys`, and more modules can be imported with workflow action `import_module`.

 Because Python expressions are very expressive, the possibility here is almost endless and provide SoS a great source of power and flexibility.

-## Creation of new variables
+## Use of SoS variables and expressions (need reconsideration)

 A new variable can be created with